 The project applicant has submitted a new application, which the City has accepted for processing.
 This application is subject to the current rules in place today, including state regulations and city regulations such as the City's adopted General Plan “MV2040”, Multi-Family Design Guidelines, and Zoning requirements (also called Development Standards) for projects of this type.

-The old application was never completed, and is considered abandoned.
+Previous applications have been withdrawn.
 However, that does not mean that the City and decision makers are not aware of the extensive history surrounding the project.

 The prior EIR was never completed and certified.
 Since that time, some environmental factors, such as traffic, have changed and will require additional review and analysis.
-Other factors, such as geology and soils, remain the same.
 Therefore, a new environmental document will be completed for the project.
-Additionally, staff foresees that the project will change significantly based on staff’s analysis of the project and input to be provided by the Planning Commission and community on February 28, 2017.

 The City already has a street and subdivision called Blithedale Terrace, and that neighborhood has requested that the new project go by a different name.